ohler55/oj/pages/Options.md

 ### :use_as_json [Boolean]

 Call `as_json()` methods on dump, default is false.
-The option is ignored in the :compat and :rails mode.
+The option is ignored in the :compat and :rails modes.

 ### :use_raw_json [Boolean]

 Call `raw_json()` methods on dump, default is false.
-The option is accepted in the :compat and :rails mode even though it is not supported by other JSON gems.
+The option is accepted in the :compat and :rails modes even though it is not supported by other JSON gems.
 It provides a means to optimize dump or generate performance.
 The `raw_json(depth, indent)` method should be called only by Oj.
 It is not intended for any other use.
-This is mean to replace the abused `to_json` methods.
+This is meant to replace the abused `to_json` methods.
 Calling `Oj.dump` inside the `raw_json` with the object itself when `:use_raw_json` is true will result in an infinite loop.